Reviews You Can Rely On

 The Fjallraven Nuuk is a great choice if you want warmth without sacrificing style and comfort without sacrificing durability.
 The cut is roomy enough to add layers underneath if you need an extra boost of warmth without looking frumpy.
 It is full of pockets, cinches, and other features to improve performance, but all is tucked away in a sleek-looking package.
 Choosing the best outdoor gear can sometimes mean opting for function over form; this jacket is for those who want the best of both worlds.

-We didn't love hauling the Nuuk around indoors, though.
-It is large and hefty, making it less enjoyable to carry around the mall while shopping or to your gate at the airport.
-In that case, you may opt for something like the Outdoor Research Coze Down Parka, which weighs less, but will keep you warm from nose to knees.
-The ample cut of the Nuuk can also be a bit too generous, and some of our testers found the sleeves much too long.
+The one thing we didn't love about the Nuuk was hauling it around indoors.
+It is hefty and large, making it less enjoyable to carry around the mall while shopping or to your gate at the airport.
+Instead, you might want to opt for something like the Outdoor Research Coze Down Parka, which weighs less, but will keep you warm from nose to knees.
+The ample cut of the Nuuk can also be a tad too generous, and some of our testers found the sleeves much too long.
 Though it kept us dry, the Nuuk's face fabric held onto water in our shower tests, and it's not our top pick for wet weather.
-If you want to stay outside when it's cold enough for all the water to freeze, the Nuuk is sure to keep you warm and cozy.
+For that, we prefer the Patagonia Tres 3-in-1 Parka.
+Still, if you want to stay outside when it's cold enough for all the water to freeze, the Nuuk is sure to keep you warm and cozy.

 Read more: Fjallraven Nuuk - Women's review